-Elsewhere, a brand-new shopping centre is currently being built that looks like it’ll somersault Edinburgh into the top spot for shopping in Scotland, but it’s not due to open until late 2021 so keep an eye on the Edinburgh St. James website for updates.
+Elsewhere, a brand-new shopping centre has been built that looks like it’ll somersault Edinburgh into the top spot for shopping in Scotland.
+Check out the Edinburgh St. James Quarter website for details.

 If you head to St. Andrew Square (follow St. Andrew Street opposite the Waverley shopping mall) you’ll find Multrees Walk which is home to several luxury brands like Louis Vuitton while smaller boutique clothes shops can be found across the square along George Street.

 Finally, if you’re looking for a memento of your visit whether it’s a bottle of whisky, tartan slippers or a novelty haggis you won’t go far wrong with taking a walk along The Royal Mile.